 But do you conduct this self-management in practice?

 The state of being pyramid that we will take a closer look at now is a concrete tool that can empower project managers to lead inwardly.
 The tool is developed by American life coach, Tony Robbins.

 The equality with the classical project triangle is random and the state of being pyramid and the project triangle work differently.

-In English, Tony Robbins calls the tool “the triad” — three basic elements that are connected.
+Tony Robbins calls the tool “the triad” — three basic elements that are connected.
 “Tilstandspyramiden” is the Danish term, and refers to the individual state that we are in and within which, depending on the context, we evolve.